wfcommons/WfCommons/docs/source/generating_workflows.rst

 ====================

-The second axis of the WfCommons project targets the generation of realistic synthetic workflow traces with a variety of characteristics.
+The second axis of the WfCommons project targets the generation of realistic synthetic workflow instances with a variety of characteristics.
 The :class:`~wfcommons.generator.generator.WorkflowGenerator` class uses recipes of workflows (as described in :ref:`traces-label`) for creating many different synthetic workflows based on distributions of workflow task runtime, and input